gssariev/overr-syncerr/README.md

 - **Bazarr Integration**: Synchronize subtitles using Bazarr, including support for 4K media and HI subtitles.
 - **Language Mapping**: Map keywords to language names based on webhook messages.
 - **Audio Sync**: Uses the first audio track to sync subtitles to.
+- **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved. 🆕
+- **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue in Overseerr.🆕

 ## Future plans

-- **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.
-- **Sync all episodes in season**: Submit all subtitles in a specific language to be synced by selecting 'All Episodes' when submitting the subtitle issue in Overseerr.
+- **Improve the handling of multiple Payloads**

 ## Known issues (WIP)

-- ~~**Empty Bazarr response in console log**: This is more of a visual bug when Bazarr is done synchronizing the subtitle and does **NOT** prevent the script from working.~~ - Fixed in v1.0.1
+- ~~**Empty Bazarr response in console log**: This is more of a visual bug when Bazarr is done synchronizing the subtitle and does **NOT** prevent the script from working.~~ :
+- **Handling Multiple Payloads** - in a case where multiple payloads are sent while one is already being processed, the rest could fail.
+Looking into a way to resolve this ⚠️

 ## Getting Started